-Everyone using InfoPath is concerned about finding an InfoPath replacement.
+Everyone using InfoPath is concerned about the Infopath end of life, and about finding an InfoPath replacement before support for the platform ends.
 To help with planning, we update this post with the all latest information we can find about the changing retirement status of InfoPath 2013.

 InfoPath status in a nutshell